A lawn roller is a simple tool designed to create a picturesque lawn.

-A wide lawn roller is the best option for large gardens.
-Narrower rollers are best if your lawn is smaller with a lot of trees or flowerbeds to navigate.
+The best lawn roller for a large garden will have a wide width.
+Narrower rollers are ideal if your lawn is smaller with a lot of trees, tight corners, or flower beds to navigate.

 For medium/large gardens: a width of around 90 cm is recommended.

-For small/medium gardens: a width of around 42 cm will be a lot easy to manoeuvre and navigate around obstacles.
+For small/medium gardens: a width of around 42 cm will be a lot easier to manoeuvre and navigate around obstacles.

 A couple of things come into play when looking at drum capacity.

-Larger drum capacity means the roller can be made heavier – better for rolling out bumps; however, naturally, a heavier roller will be harder to move around.
+A high capacity drum means the lawn roller can be made heavier, particularly if filled with sand.
+This is better for rolling out bumps; however, naturally, a heavier roller will be harder to move around.

-Rollers with a drum capacity of around 30 L are best for small to medium size lawns; they strike a good balance between weight and efficiency.
+A smaller roller, with a maximum capacity of around 30 L, will be best for small to medium size lawns.
+This will strike a good balance between weight and efficiency.
 A 30 L drum will weigh approximately 36 kg when filled with water and 60 kg when filled with sand.

-Rollers with a drum capacity of around 60 L are best for bigger spaces and smoothing out larger bumps.
-A 60 L roller will weigh approximately 36 kg when filled with water and 120 kg when filled with sand.
+Rollers with a maximum capacity of around 60 L are best for bigger spaces and smoothing out larger bumps.
+A 60 L lawn roller will weigh approximately 36 kg when filled with water and 120 kg when filled with sand.